-To keep your Porsche 911 Turbo 991 healthy, we recommend you inspect the car and change the engine oil and filter annually or every 10K miles.
-The original Porsche 911 Turbo maintenance schedule for the 991 cars called for a minor service at 20K or two years and a spark plug change at 30K or at the 4 year interval.
-Additional maintenance items are also required at the six year and 12 year interval, as shown below.
-In addition, we recommend a PDK clutch fluid replacement at 40K miles.
+To keep your 911 Turbo healthy, you need to inspect the car and change the engine oil and filter annually or every 7.5K miles.
+We recommend you change engine air filter, pollen filter and brake fluid every two years.
+The Turbo engine requires a spark plug change every 30K miles or 4 years.
+Additional maintenance items are also required at the six and nine year interval, as shown below.

 Safety and Maintenance Inspection

-Every annual service of your 911 Turbo should include a rigorous safety and maintenance inspection.
+Every annual service should include a rigorous safety and maintenance inspection.
 It’s essential this is carried out by a skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern at an early stage.
-A thorough inspection should reveal maintenance items that have been influenced by local environmental conditions.
+The inspection can also determine the local environmental factors that influence additional maintenance requirements.

 Some maintenance items are described as “lifetime,” such as coolant, for example.
 It’s important during the inspection to discover the health of these “lifetime” items.
 If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
 Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.

 Porsche 911 Turbo Scheduled Maintenance Recommendations – 996

 - Update or replace maintenance items based on inspection

 Add the following maintenance items to the annual service, based on the time or mileage intervals shown below: